-State law requires that state agencies provide procedures for correcting inaccurate information
+State law requires that state agencies provide procedures for correcting inaccurate information.

-Section D. State laws on information privacy
+Section E. State laws on information privacy

-Section E. Security
+Section F. Security

 This agency safeguards the confidentiality and integrity of data it collects and manages, and provides protection of information in our possession.

-Section F. Disclaimer
+Section G. Disclaimer